 4. Family financial stability program – comprehensive case management for homeless or near homeless families, connecting them to basic needs services and supports, develop school-based student groups to build the self-esteem for homeless and near-homeless students, and help families find stable housing

-5. Basic needs and public benefit enrollment – annually enrolling individuals in public benefits programs such as Low Income Home Energy Assistance Program (LIHEAP), Affordable Care Act (ACA) insurance, Supplemental Nutrition Assistance Program (SNAP), and emergency food and shelter funding
+5. Basic needs and public benefit enrollment – annually enrolling individuals in public benefits programs such as Low Income Home Energy Assistance Program (LIHEAP), Supplemental Nutrition Assistance Program (SNAP), and emergency food and shelter funding